Almost 50 years of the Canadian Pain Society

 A multidisciplinary approach to pain in Canada.

 The Canadian Pain Society connects healthcare professionals, scientists, researchers, policymakers, and people with lived experience through evidence-based education.
-Our purpose is to drive innovation through advancement and advocacy and revolutionize access and care for those living with chronic pain.
+Our purpose is to drive innovation through advancement and advocacy and revolutionize access and care for those living with pain.

 What We Value